 Although eCommerce is a real business where you can definitely make real money, a lot of it is a game.
 Think of each step as a different part of a sports season where there will be games won and lost along the way – picking a niche, finding a supplier, building your website, marketing your website.
 The more wins you get - the further into the “season” you progress - the better your chances are of winning the championship (building a very successful website).
 The season has just barely started at the “finding a supplier” stage.
 If you aren't able to find a manufacturer or distributor to drop-ship for you, it's time for a trade.
 You can always start over with a new team (niche) and haven't lost much.
 It's much better than getting much further into the season and losing in the playoffs!

 Do you know what is even better than butter?
 Our webinar that discusses ALL of the ways to overcome objections with suppliers.
 It even has a "mock phone call" to a not-so-helpful potential supplier that really puts Coach Dave on his toes!

 I should point out that I am part of the webinar and that it is the one and only webinar I have ever been a part of.
 The first 5 minutes are a little rough because there is no picture (totally my fault).

 Seriously, the Mock Phone Call with a Manufacturer webinar is the best thing I've ever seen put together about getting new supplier accounts.
 All the credit goes to Coach Dave for the truly outstanding presentation!

 So now what?

 Well obviously you need to solidify at least one solid supplier to get your store launched.
-If you haven't yet, it's time to jump on the horn, if you have you can get back into Module 2 and start working on your store!
+If you haven't yet, it's time to jump on the horn, if you have you can move onto Module 3 and start working on your store!